Brighter-bits/AdventOfCode2024/ReadME.md

 My solution is probably going to be a dictionary with the index as the key and the number of free spaces as the value.

 I kept getting everything wrong, because the program would see the free space left behind by the numbers jumping forward and decide to move them backwards, so I had to change that.
 Otherwise, good day

+# Day 10

+ASCII let's go!
+I can actually do this.
+Just need to split by commas and newlines, then do some fun ASCII stuff.

+...
+I accidentally completed the first part of 2023 Day 15...
+That was silly of me.

+The actual puzzle shouldn't be too bad, it seems similar to the word search, so I should be fine